cyral-quickstart/quickstart-gitops-terraform/README.md

 ### Terraform State

-Note that the [Terraform State][4] file (`terraform.tfstate`) is generated and stored in [Terraform Cloud][tfcloud] in this example, for simplicity.
+Note that the [Terraform State][4] file (`terraform.tfstate`) is generated and stored in [Terraform Cloud][tfcloud] in the [GitHub Actions](github) example, and on [GitLab's Terraform backend][gltf] for the [GitLab](gitlab) example.
 Terraform requires the latest version of this state file when executing `terraform plan` and `terraform apply` to ensure accurate results.
-Each time one of these commands are run, Terraform pulls the latest state file from Terraform Cloud and uses it to evaluate the work it needs to do.
+Each time one of these commands are run, Terraform pulls the latest state file from the respective storage and uses it to evaluate the work it needs to do.

-You can remove the Terraform Cloud configuration for this quick start if you do not want to use Terraform Cloud.
+You can configure the Terraform state storage however you want when using these examples.
 However, we (and HashiCorp themselves) strongly recommend using remote state management, as opposed to managing the state as a local file.
 While there is nothing inherently _wrong_ with the local file option, in most scenarios you probably don't want to do this and instead opt for a [remote state][5] option.
 This will allow better collaboration between developers, as well as more secure storage of any sensitive information contained within the state file.

 ## Next Steps